PlanYourFIRE Logo

 PlanYourFIRE

-What is Financial Independence, Retire Early (FIRE)?
+What is the FIRE Lifestyle (Financial Independence, Retire Early)?

 The Financial Independence, Retire Early (FIRE) movement is a lifestyle movement with the goal of gaining financial independence and retiring early.
 The model became particularly popular among millennials in the 2010s, gaining traction through online communities.